 Portfolio Management Fee Structure

-Annual Portfolio Management fees begin at less than 1% of assets for portfolios of $500,000 or more.
+Annual Portfolio Management fees begin at 1.1% of assets for portfolios of $500,000 or less.

 Portfolio Management Fee Structure (Detailed)